BCLawLibrary/practical-ai-in-30-days/day-20-more-image-fun-and-putting-everything-together.md

 **Bonus: Midjourney Customization**

 If you decide to try Midjourney, I highly recommend taking a moment to familiarize yourself with their [customization parameters](https://docs.midjourney.com/docs/parameter-list).
 There are a lot of ways to experiment and tweak your results.
 It’s my personal favorite tool but it does take some time to get used to.
-You can see how I use them in the descriptions for each advent day.
+You can see how I use them in the descriptions for each calendar day.

 ---